Ali-QT/Ideas-and-Plan/README.md

 # Ideas-and-Plan
-I will list down some Function to write using Python.
+I will list down some Functions to write using Python.
+To read more about my Python functions and code, got to my website: http://ahradwani.com